woocommerce/woocommerce/docs/product-editor-development/product-editor-extensibility-guidelines.md

 There are several ways to extend the new product form: from a single field to a whole section containing multiple fields and tables.
 These extension points are tightly linked to the form structure, giving you plenty of freedom to create a great user experience.

-Like everything in the new product form, each extension point is a separate block.
-However, each existing block can be extended the same as the Block Editor, so for the sake of a consistent and smooth user experience, try to integrate your extension into an existing block before creating a new one.

 ## Product form tabs

-The new product form consists of areas displayed as tabs.
+The new product form consists of groups displayed as tabs.
 Each is a separate view and may contain any number of sections.
-All areas serve a specific purpose, allowing merchants to quickly find the information they’re looking for (both in default Woo features and extensions).
+All groups serve a specific purpose, allowing merchants to quickly find the information they’re looking for (both in default Woo features and extensions).

 * **General**: Essential product information, including the name, image, and description.
 This tab is also where key features live for non-standard product types: downloads, groups, links, etc.